minnocent12/cs_chabot/README.md

 Usage

 Click on the chat icon at the bottom-right corner of the webpage to initiate a conversation with the bot.
-You can ask predefined questions using buttons like "Tell me about courses" or "Admission process."
+You can ask predefined questions using buttons like "What programs are offered by the Computer Science Department?
+" or "What should I do if a class is full?."
 For open-ended questions, simply type your question, and the chatbot will either match it to an intent or generate a response similarity matching.
 Technologies Used
 Flask: Web framework for the backend server.